Simbiat/optimize-tables/README.md

 # Benefits

-One may think that simply getting list of tables and running OPTIMIZE against them is enough, but in reality, it's not that simple:
+One may think that simply getting a list of tables and running OPTIMIZE against them is enough, but in reality, it's not that simple:

 - Not all tables support OPTIMIZE.
 - There are some special parameters that may improve OPTIMIZE results in some cases.
 - Some tables may benefit from CHECK and REPAIR commands as well.
 In fact, it's useful to periodically run CHECK to avoid potential corruption of a table.
-- ANALYZE is quite useful a command as well, allowing to update MySQL statistics, that may improve some of SELECT.
+- ANALYZE is quite a useful command as well, allowing to update MySQL statistics that may improve some of SELECT.
-- MariaDB 10.4+ and MySQL 8.0+ also support histograms, that may improve SELECT in cases when a column does not have indexes for some reason.
+- MariaDB 10.4+ and MySQL 8.0+ also support histograms that may improve SELECT in cases when a column does not have indexes for some reason.
 - No matter how useful these commands are, there are cases when you do not need to run them, especially on large tables, since they may take quite some time to complete.
-The simplest case: there were no or very little changes since last time the OPTIMIZE was run.
+The simplest case: there have been no or very few changes since the last time the OPTIMIZE was run.

-This library aims to cover all these points in as smart a manner, as was possible at the moment of writing.
-For details refer Usage section of this readme or comments in the code.
+This library aims to cover all these points in as smart a manner as was possible at the moment of writing.
+For details refer to the Usage section of this readme or comments in the code.

 # Requirements